 I highly recommend this book to anyone who loves thrillers and those who are interested in venturing into this genre!
 It was spine-chilling and suspenseful that will ultimately leave you wanting more!

-A huge thanks goes out to Jo for answering my questions!
+An extra special thank you to Jo for answering my questions!

 This novel began with a picture that popped into my brain of a girl with head trauma lying at the bottom of a cistern.
 Sometimes it’s a particularly detailed character that comes to my mind, sometimes it’s a question that I want to answer, and sometimes it’s one vivid scene.
 For this book it was the combination of the girl in the well and the question of how she got there.
 Once I decided that there was a person who had tried to kill her, the rest of the pieces started to fall into place.
 I wanted to write something dark and a serial killer just starting out was top of the list.